nathan-barry/nathan.rs/content/notes/solving-equations.md

 +++
 title = "Solving Equations: Bisection, Fixed-Iteration, and Newton's Method" description = "My notes over chapter 1 of Timothy Sauer's Numerical Analysis textbook.
-Most examples and some sentences were taken directly from the book." date = 2023-09-06T12:19:28-05:00 tags = ["Numerical Analysis Notes"] status = "Work In Progress"
+This chapter covers multiple iterative ways to solve for the roots of an equation." date = 2023-09-06T12:19:28-05:00 tags = ["Numerical Analysis Notes"] status = "Work In Progress"